ianpaul10/dotfiles/README.md

 To setup this config for a new mac, simply clone this repo, follow the below steps, and then run `bash install.sh` from the root of this repo.

+If you just want the zsh and nvim setup, simply clone this repo and run `bash install.sh`

 ## What does it look like?

 ![terminal](./imgs/terminal.png)